starwards/starwards.github.io/_drafts/modular-peek.md

 We are looking to break all the systems to thier basic component level and offer them as a widget.
 The game organizers can drag the various widgets in order to build the screens they want.

-It will be possible to save and name the screens and then access them quickly for the menu or a URL.
+It will be possible to save and name the screens and then access them quickly from a URL.

 On the video below, you can see the process of dragging and resizing the different components we have now to create a screen